fliprico/Self_Assessment/README.md

 I also contributed to the ETL process to clean the dataset in Python by reviewing and commenting on the code, suggesting improvements to the cleaning process, or testing the cleaned data for accuracy.
 This helped ensure that the data was properly cleaned and prepared for analysis, leading to more reliable results.

 Finally, I also contributed to the development of the machine learning model algorithm.
-This involved reviewing the model and its results, or suggesting improvements to the algorithm.
+This involved reviewing the model and its results and suggesting improvements to the algorithm.
 This helped ensure that the machine learning model was robust, accurate, and well-suited to the data, leading to better predictions and insights.

 ## Project Summary: